tommysam/swift-dictionary-lab-swift-intro-000/README.md

 > Often it isn't the mountains ahead that wear you out, it's the little pebble in your shoe. -[Muhammad Ali](https://en.wikipedia.org/wiki/Muhammad_Ali)

-## Learning Objectives
+## Overview

-* Make dictionaries
-* Access elements in the dictionary
-* Update the value with a key
-* Recognize when they should use a dictionary
+In this lab, you'll create dictionaries and access and update the elements in them.

 ## Instructions